MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AdobeAnalytics.md

    ![Get Data from Adobe Analytics](./media/adobe-analytics/get-aa-data.png)

-2. If this is the first time you're getting data through the Adobe Analytics connector, a third party notice will be displayed.
+2. If this is the first time you're getting data through the Adobe Analytics connector, a third-party notice will be displayed.
 Select **Don't warn me again with this connector** if you don't want this message to be displayed again, and then select **Continue**.

 3. To sign in to your Adobe Analytics account, select **Sign in**.